 Once the baby is born and mom has been cleared to return to her previous activities, normally around the 6-8 week post-delivery mark, we recommend an evaluation by a pelvic floor physical therapist.
 This involves checking both the external muscles such as the abdominal muscles, low back, hip and postural muscles along with the internal pelvic floor muscles.
 An internal pelvic exam will be performed to check for any vaginal or perineal pain as a result of tearing or episiotomy.
 The strength of the vaginal or pelvic floor muscles will also be assessed to establish the right home exercise program.

 Check out our Postpartum Power Up page!
-See why we are so passionate about helping Moms, and check out our Postpartum Power Up membership program for Moms that will be launching Fall 2021.
+See why we are so passionate about helping Moms, and check out our Postpartum Power Up membership program for Moms that will be launching Summer 2023.
 Would you like to become part of the “founding members launch” and give us feedback on the program for a significantly discounted fee?

 If you are ready to get started with regaining your confidence and strength give us a call!